Did You Know?

 Foodie Club

-The Foodie club (previously known as the cooking club) will meet every second Sunday of the month.
-We will start Sunday September 10th at my home from one to three.
+The Foodie Club will meet every second Sunday of the month from one to three.

 Newsletter